dropbox/dropbox-sdk-js/examples/README.md

-# Dropbox API Client Examples
+# Dropbox JavaScript SDK Examples

 To run the examples in your development environment: